Battle of Beaver Dam Creek: Aftermath

 Overall, the battle was a Union victory "by any definition", in which the Confederates suffered heavy casualties and achieved none of their specific objectives due to the seriously flawed execution of Lee's plan.
 Instead of over 60,000 men crushing the enemy's flank, only five brigades, about 15,000 men, had seen action.
 Their losses were 1,484 versus Porter's 361.
 Lee's staff recalled that he was "deeply, bitterly disappointed" by Jackson's performance, but communication breakdowns, poorly written orders from Lee, and bad judgment by most of Lee's other subordinates were also to blame.

-Company F of the 8th Pennsylvania Reserve Regiment (also referred to as The Hopewell Rifles) from Bedford County, PA were not informed of the orders to retreat after being sent ahead to skirmish.
+Company F of the 8th Pennsylvania Reserve Regiment (also referred to as The Hopewell Rifles) from Bedford County, PA was not informed of the orders to retreat after being sent ahead to skirmish.
 They were consequently captured by the Confederates, and held as prisoners at both Belle Isle and Castle Thunder.

 Despite the Union tactical success, however, it was the start of a strategic debacle and the unraveling of the Peninsula Campaign.
 McClellan began to withdraw his army to the southeast and never regained the initiative.
 The next day the Seven Days Battles continued as Lee attacked Porter at the Battle of Gaines's Mill.